 This is where your problems start.
 These fancier combinations might be pleasing esthetically but in terms of readability they are not necessarily winners.
 Of course, nobody says it is impossible to find good combinations outside the group of frequently used ones.
 With the right tools I will mention in this article finding colors with good readability becomes much easier.
 However, before we go to the tools, let’s review some of the basics of colors and readability.

 Web design always boils down to numbers and the way you crunch them.
 Readability isn’t an exception.
-The guidelines for readability are set by the W3C and even though they (as almost any other W3C specification currently in use) are work in progress, there is a lot of criticism of the methodology, and researchers prove it wrong, it is the best we have and we stick with them.
+The guidelines for readability are set by the W3C and even though they (as almost any other W3C specification currently in use) are work in progress, there is a lot of criticism of the methodology, and researchers , it is the best we have and we stick with them.
 Here is the basic formula, as defined by W3C:

 “Two colors provide good color visibility if the brightness difference and the color difference between the two colors are greater than a set range.

 Color brightness is determined by the following formula: